madara88645/particle-hunter/README.md

 Particle Hunter is an experiment to detect Higgs Boson events in the CERN dataset.
 The project focuses on building an efficient classification model using the XGBoost algorithm with future support for Bayesian hyper-parameter optimization via Optuna.

+This repository now includes a lightweight training script and requirement listings to help you get started quickly.

 ## Dataset

 - **Source**: [Kaggle Higgs Boson Dataset](https://www.kaggle.com/competitions/higgs-boson/data)